FREE SHIPPING ON ORDERS OVER £40 - SHOP NOW

 Facials

 It’s the classic towel on the head, cucumber on the eyes treatment, made famous through countless pop-culture references.
 There’s actually a huge variety of things you can cover your face with, so many in fact there’s no room to go into the benefits of all of them here.
 However, they all work to rehydrate and cleanse your skin, leaving your face blemish-free and glowing.
 Whether it’s a collagen cream, essential oils (again) or the kind of clay Shrek would use in his swamp, it’s worth asking which kind of facial is most suitable for your skin type before jumping in.
-You can also choose to reap facial benefits at home using our Gua Sha and Face Serum to get that ultimate glow!
+You can also choose to reap facial benefits at home using our Gua Sha and Face Oil to get that ultimate glow!

 Pros: They leave your skin unfairly radiant.